 is not subject to any claim, dispute, attachment, reservation or pledge and that they can

 rightfully transfer the ownership of the said property.

 The information contained in the catalogue is established by PBA, assisted by PBA's chosen

-expert, with all due criteria requested from any public auction house, and can be subject
+expert, with all due criteria requested from any public auction house, and can be subject to

-are subject to their own personal judgement.
+their own personal judgement.